 Sisra Analytics customers are definitely at an advantage here.
 Thanks to so many schools allowing us to use their anonymised results, we are able to create our own ‘national’ dataset using the anonymised data of 1400 schools, 225,000 students and a whopping 1.9 million grades.
 From this, schools might now be able to answer the question above, as well as other questions such as “how do I know how my students did in Maths GCSE compared to others nationally?”, “is the disadvantaged gap in my school similar to other schools?” and “I believe that Fred Smith has done fantastically in all of his subjects but how can I confirm this?”.

-As my colleague Charlotte mentioned in her article Sisra Observe Turning Data in to Information, that appears in the previous Juniper Express blog, our roadmap is super exciting.
+As my colleague Charlotte mentioned in her article Sisra Observe Turning Data in to Information, our roadmap is super exciting.
 Features for multi-academy trusts such as comparing headlines or qualifications across schools is on not too far on the horizon, as well as full integration with your MIS.